superfluid-finance/superfluid-sentinel/README.md

 ## Concepts

-_Cold Boot_: No existing database at boot.
+_Cold Boot_: Fresh database at boot.
+(Old information will be deleted)

-_Insolvent Account_: Flows from account can be terminated.
+_Critical Account_: Flows that can be terminated.

+_Insolvent Account_: Sender account is negative.

 _Listed SuperTokens_: SuperTokens register in Superfluid resolver contract.

+_Non Listed SuperTokens_: SuperTokens not register in Superfluid resolver contract.

 # Code structure